 WeChat made it clear that there are a few conditions that must be met in order for you to add a foreign card to your WeChat Pay account.

 - You must download WeChat in mainland China, Hong Kong, Macau or Taiwan.
 WeChat limits certain features based on where you download the app.
+This is surprisingly important.

 - You must use a credit card, not a debit card.
 Currently, WeChat says they accept Visa, MasterCard and JCB, in addition to all of the Chinese bank cards that work.